 - 3) Covered California expects Contractor to only contract with Providers and hospitals that demonstrate they provide quality care and promote the safety of Enrollees at a reasonable price.
 To meet this expectation, by contract year 2018, Covered California will work with its QHP Issuers to identify areas of "outlier poor performance" based on variation analysis.
 As part of this process, Covered California will engage experts in quality and cost variation and shall consult with Providers throughout California.
 For contract year 2019, QHP Issuers will be expected to either exclude those Providers that are "outlier poor performers" on either cost or quality from Covered California Provider networks or to document each year in its application for certification the rationale for continued contracting with each Provider that is identified as a "poor performing outlier" and efforts the Provider is undertaking to improve performance.
 Rationales for continued inclusion of Providers may include the impact on consumers in terms of geographical access and their out-of-pocket costs, or other justification provided by the QHP Issuer.
 QHP Issuer's rationale for inclusion of outliers on cost or quality will be released to the public by Covered California.
 Selection of specific measures of cost and quality, as well as criteria for defining "outlier poor performance" in a way that can be implemented consistently across Contractors will be established by Covered California based on national benchmarks, analysis of variation in California performance which shall include consideration of hospital case mix and services provided, best existing science of quality improvement, and effective engagement of stakeholders.
 Contractor agrees to participate in these collaborative processes to establish definitions.
 Reports from Contractor must detail implementation of such criteria through contractual requirements and enforcement, monitoring and evaluation of performance, consequences of noncompliance, corrective action and improvement plans if appropriate, and plans to transition patients from the care of Providers with poor performance.
-Such information may be made publicly available by Covered California. - 4) Contractor will be required to report each year as part of the annual negotiation and certification process, starting with its application for certification for 2017, how Enrollees with conditions that require highly specialized management (e.g. transplant patients and burn patients) are managed by Providers with documented special experience and proficiency based on volume and outcome data, such as Centers of Excellence.
-In addition, to the extent that the Contractor uses Centers of Excellence more broadly, it will be required to include in its application for certification for 2017 and annually thereafter, the basis for inclusion of such Centers of Excellence, the method used to promote consumers' usage of these Centers, and the utilization of these Centers by Enrollees. - 5) While Covered California welcomes QHP Issuers' use of Centers of Excellence, which may include design incentives for consumers, the current standard benefit designs do not envision or allow for "tiered" in-network Providers.
+Such information may be made publicly available by Covered California. - 4) Contractor will report as requested how Enrollees with conditions that require highly specialized management (e.g. transplant patients and burn patients) are managed by Providers with documented special experience and proficiency based on volume and outcome data, such as Centers of Excellence.
+In addition, to the extent that the Contractor uses Centers of Excellence more broadly, it will report as requested, the basis for inclusion of such Centers of Excellence, the method used to promote consumers' usage of these Centers, and the utilization of these Centers by Enrollees. - 5) While Covered California welcomes QHP Issuers' use of Centers of Excellence, which may include design incentives for consumers, the current standard benefit designs do not envision or allow for "tiered" in-network Providers.